Replacing a node

-A message appears, informing you that the cluster has a faulty node and that the new node will replace the faulty node.
+A message appears, informing you that the cluster has a faulty node and that the new node replaces the faulty node.

 If the new node has insufficient memory, you are prompted to add a different node - one with sufficient memory.

-Note: If there is a faulty node in the cluster to which you are adding a node, RS will enforce using the new node to replace the faulty one.
+Note: If there is a faulty node in the cluster to which you are adding a node, RS enforces using the new node to replace the faulty one.